Hakone Tenzan Onsen Walkthrough

 However, please note that you may not like this kind of sticky, gooey food as your food culture.

-Shabu-shabu is characterized as very thinly slices of tender meat and fresh vegetables cooked together in a large pot.
-Its ingredients are served raw and cooked table-side during the mea, similar to fondue.
+Shabu-shabu is characterized as very thin slices of tender meat and fresh vegetables cooked together in a large pot.
+Its ingredients are served raw and cooked table-side during the meal, similar to fondue.
 Using chopsticks, place the meat in boiling broth water, swish for 2-3 times, and when the color changes, dip it in the sauce and eat.

 Napping or Reading